deepu105/auth0-assistant0/README.md

 Next, you'll need to set up environment variables in your repo's `.env.local` file.
 Copy the `.env.example` file to `.env.local`.

-You can setup a new Auth0 tenant with Token Vault enabled following the instructions [here](https://auth0.com/ai/docs/call-others-apis-on-users-behalf).

-To start with the basic examples, you'll just need to add your OpenAI API key and Auth0 credentials.
+- To start with the examples, you'll just need to add your OpenAI API key and Auth0 credentials for the Web app and Machine to Machine App.
+  - You can setup a new Auth0 tenant with an Auth0 Web App and Token Vault following the Prerequisites instructions [here](https://auth0.com/ai/docs/call-others-apis-on-users-behalf).
+  - You can setup a new Auth0 Machine to Machine App with Async Authorizations enabled following the Prerequisites instructions [here](https://auth0.com/ai/docs/async-authorization).

 Next, install the required packages using your preferred package manager (e.g. `bun install` or `npm install`).